rails/rails/guides/source/caching_with_rails.md

 ----------------------

 It's common to want to test the caching strategy of your application in development mode.
-Rails provides the rake task `dev:cache` to easily toggle caching on/off.
+Rails provides the rails command `dev:cache` to easily toggle caching on/off.

 ```bash